plone/plone.recipe.codeanalysis/README.rst

     Default is ``False``.
     To use this you will need to set the ``i18ndude-bin`` option.

+**find-untranslated-exclude**
+    Allows you to specify directories and/or files which you don't want to be checked.
+Default is none.

 **i18ndude-bin**
     Set the path to a custom version of `i18ndude`_.
     Default is none.